Docs / Monitors

 • Snap zones work on every connected monitor.
 Drag a window to the edge of any display to trigger a snap zone.

-1. Open Settings > Monitors.
+1. Open Settings > Pin Monitor.

 Display ID Persistence